How To Release an IRS Tax Levy

 4. Set Up a Partial Payment Installment Agreement (PPIA)

-With this payment agreement, you make monthly payments on part of your tax debt.
-The payments are structured so that some of the debt expires on the collection statute expiration date.
+With this payment agreement, you make monthly payments on part of your tax liability.
+The payments are structured so that some of the liability expires on the collection statute expiration date.
 Setting up a PPIA can help you avoid a levy.
 If the levy is already in place, the IRS may withdraw the levy if it accepts you payment plan proposal.

 5. Get Currently Not Collectible Status